KCossey/CS625_HW1_FA21/Cossey_HW1_Sep9_21_Mkdn.md

 ![](Cossey_HW1_Sep9_21_Mkdn_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-Not particularly useful - ‘cyl’ is a ordinal (integer), not continuous (numeric) variable.
+Not particularly useful - `cyl` is an ordinal, not continuous (numeric) variable.
 Could be useful to check for outliers, since higher cylinder numbers have some relationship to lower highway mpg.

 #### Workflow: basics Exercises